flux-framework/flux-core/doc/man1/flux-cancel.rst

 .. program:: flux cancel

-flux-cancel(1) cancels one or more jobs by raising a job exception of type=cancel.
+:program:`flux cancel` cancels one or more jobs by raising a job exception of type=cancel.
 An optional message included with the cancel exception may be provided via the :option:`--message` option.
 Canceled jobs are immediately sent SIGTERM followed by SIGKILL after a configurable timeout (default=5s).

-flux-cancel(1) can target multiple jobids by either taking them on the command line, or via the selection options :option:`--all`, :option:`--user`, or :option:`--states`.
+:program:`flux cancel` can target multiple jobids by either taking them on the command line, or via the selection options :option:`--all`, :option:`--user`, or :option:`--states`.
 It is an error to provide jobids on the command line and use one or more of the selection options.